Office of Global Affairs Study Abroad Scholarships:

 Amari Davis (Criminal Justice, BA 2020)

-Amari is a 22 years old UW Tacoma transfer student.
+Amari is a 22-year old UW Tacoma transfer student.
 She will be studying abroad on the Compartiative Criminal Justice Systems in the Netherlands program.
-She will explore the Dutch justice system and analyze crime reduction techniques, among other things, and be exposed to methods of interaction with high risk, vulnerable, and minority groups.
-Amari is very excited for this experience as she believes it will provide wonderful insight into alternative forms of addressing criminal behavior, in ways which are not employed in the US justice system.
-Her long term career goal is to be a juvenile corrections counselor and she hopes to apply some of the knowledge acquired during this study abroad experience during her career.
+She will explore the Dutch justice system and analyze crime reduction techniques, among other things, and be exposed to methods of interaction with high-risk, vulnerable, and minority groups.
+Amari is very excited for this experience as she believes it will provide wonderful insight into alternative forms of addressing criminal behavior, which are not employed in the U.S. justice system.
+Her long term career goal is to be a juvenile corrections counselor, and she hopes to apply some of the knowledge acquired during this study abroad experience during her career.

 Miekel Ellefson-Pillato (Social Welfare, BA 2020)